cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

     in simulation.
 Then demonstrate that your counter on the FPGA produces identical results for the same stimulus.
 Additionally, demonstrate that your counter can take in new values at any time, and will stop counting down once it reaches 0.
+Clearly explain to the TA why the counter prototype is different from the calculator prototype in Lab 2; explain how the counter prototype illustrates sequential logic.

 4. Synthesize and Analyze Note Players
 --------------------------------------------------------------------------